getodk/docs/docs/central-api-form-management.rst

                   - string

+                    .. raw:: html

-                    The name of the file as specified in the XForm.
+                      <p>The name of the file as specified in the XForm.</p>

                     Example: ``myfile.mp3``
                 * - type